Most Common Mistakes Entrepreneurs Make

 And if you can learn from their successes, you can find a way to use them to succeed as well.

-What keywords do they use to be top of an internet search?
-Use Google Alerts to kee on top of this.
+What keywords do they use to be at the top of an internet search?
+Use Google Alerts to stay on top of this.
 What content do they have that attracts a lot of internet traffic?
 What campaigns have been a game changer for them?

-Imagine you are two days away from launching a product, and then your competitor goes ahead and launches something very similar to it?
+Imagine you are two days away from launching a product, and then your competitor launches something similar.

 It may not land well with your customers.
-They’ll take you for a copycat.
-And because of that, this is information that you need to know well in advance.
+They may take you for a copycat.
+Because of that, you need to know this information well in advance.

-Maybe ignoring the competition was fine advice a decade ago, but with technology driving change at a pace never seen before in human history, entrepreneurs can’t afford not to follow their competitors, at least to some extent.
+Maybe ignoring the competition was fine advice a decade ago.
+Still, with technology driving change at a pace never seen before in human history, entrepreneurs can’t afford to follow their competitors, at least to some extent.

 4. The Fourth Common Mistake Entrepreneurs Make – Ego